Rjesh2006/Structured_keywords.-/README.md

     access to a network via a user interface, specialized software,

   **VMs**:- virtual machine is used to perform task on A VM is a virtualized instance of a computer.

-            - ovs:open virtual switch that is virtual switch to communicate with network
+   *ovs*:open virtual switch that is virtual switch to communicate with network

   **Bare metal**:- The fresh server without (os)